Skip to main content

 Is high PE ratio good?

 A high P/E ratio may indicate that investors expect significant future growth, but it may also mean the stock is overvalued.
-Therefore, it is essential to consider it alongside other factors, such as your investment goals and risk tolerance, and tools like an SIP calculator can help you evaluate how consistent investments might impact your portfolio over time.
+Therefore, it is essential to consider it alongside other factors, such as your investment goals and risk tolerance, and tools like an SIP return calculator can help you evaluate how consistent investments might impact your portfolio over time.

 How is PE calculated?